CUBRID/cubrid-manual/en/install.rst

     .. note:: \

-        **RPM and dependency**
+        *   **RPM and dependency**

             You must check RPM dependency when installing with RPM.
 If you ignore (--nodeps) dependency, it may not be executed.
 Even if you remove RPM, user accounts and databases that are created after installing, you must remove it manually, if needed.

-        **Running CUBRID automatically in Linux when the system is started**
+        *   **Running CUBRID automatically in Linux when the system is started**

             How to use service or chkconfig command If you use SH or RPM package to install CUBRID, the cubrid script will be included in the $CUBRID/share/init.d directory.
 In this file, you can find the environment variable, **CUBRID_USER**.
 If you change this variable to the Linux account with which CUBRID has been installed and register it in /etc/init.d, then you can use service or chkconfig command to run CUBRID automatically when the Linux system is started.

+        *   **In /etc/hosts file, check if a host name and an IP address mapping is normal**

+            If a host name and an IP address is abnormally mapped, you cannot start DB server.
+Therefore, you should check if they are normally mapped.

 **Installing CUBRID on Fedora/CentOS**

     To install CUBRID using the yum command, you should know where the CUBRID package is located.
 Choose appropriate location based on your operating system.